Education Workgroup

 About

-The goal of the Education Workgroup is to enable every student in the region to graduate environmentally literate with an emphasis on:
+The Education Workgroup seeks to enable every student in the region to graduate environmentally literate, with an emphasis on:

-- Increasing the number of school districts that have policies and practices in place to support environmental education and sustainable schools
+- Increasing the number of school districts with policies and practices in place to support environmental education and sustainable schools;

-- Delivering training and resources for the education community to advance environmental education, sustainable schools, and workforce development
+- Delivering training and resources to the education community to advance environmental education, sustainable schools and workforce development; and

-To support these objectives, the Education Workgroup provides technical assistance for state network development through the Regional Outdoor Learning Network (ROLN), maintains the Bay Backpack website to distribute key resources and information, and convenes communities of practice around MWEE implementation, school district planning, and workforce development.
-At the direction of the Policy Steering Committee, the Workgroup convenes a biennial Education Summit with leaders from around the region to advance education related outcomes of the Chesapeake Bay Watershed Agreement.
-It also convenes forums focused on helping practitioners work towards these outcomes.
-To track progress, the Workgroup works with states to distribute the Environmental Literacy Indicator Tool (ELIT) to school districts every two years.
+To support these objectives, the Education Workgroup provides technical assistance for state network development through the Regional Outdoor Learning Network (ROLN), maintains the Bay Backpack website to distribute key resources and information, and convenes communities of practice around MWEE implementation, school district planning and workforce development.
+At the direction of the Policy Steering Committee, the workgroup convenes a biennial Education Summit with leaders from around the region to advance the education-related outcomes of the Chesapeake Bay Watershed Agreement.
+The workgroup also convenes forums to help practitioners work towards these outcomes.
+To track its progress, the workgroup works with states to distribute the Environmental Literacy Indicator Tool (ELIT) to school districts every two years.

-- State partners: key officials from state departments of education and natural resource agencies
+- Key officials from state departments of education and natural resource agencies;

-- Federal partners: representatives from federal agencies providing funding, resources, and technical assistance
+- Representatives from federal agencies providing funding, resources and technical assistance; and

-- Regional catalysts: leaders from organizations actively engaged in building capacity and partnerships across the region
+- Leaders from organizations actively engaged in building capacity and partnerships across the region.

 Projects